 Azazel, a demon associated with goats, is mentioned multiple times in the Old Testament – although this is obscured by a number of English translations.
 In Paradise Lost Milton gave Azazel the role of standard-bearer; de Plancy’s Dictionnaire Infernal has an illustration of Azazel carrying a banner, likely in reference to Milton.
 By “Satanel” Watkins presumably means Satanael, the name of a demonic figure in the apocryphal Second Book of Enoch – but why he associates this being specifically with Azazel, I have no idea.

 Azidahaka – A demon who has 3 heads & is an expert at spells & witchcraft.
 Uses deception to fool people.

-Azidahaka (or Azhi Dahaka) is a being from Persina folklore who turns up in Zoroastrian religious scripture where he is described as a three-headed monster with defeated in battle by the hero Thraetaona.
+Azidahaka (or Azhi Dahaka) is a being from Persian folklore who turns up in Zoroastrian religious scripture where he is described as a three-headed monster who is defeated in battle by the hero Thraetaona.
 Watkins associates him with witchcraft and deception, but these seems like a generic demonological description that could fit any number of spirits.